Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Algorithms

-Hardt et al.~\cite{hardt2016equality} proposed the modification of classifiers to achieve fairness with respect to Equalized Odds and Equality of Opportunity.
+\citet{hardt2016equality} proposed the modification of classifiers to achieve fairness with respect to Equalized Odds and Equality of Opportunity.
 Given an unfair classifier $\widehat{Y}$, the classifier $\widetilde{Y}$ is derived by solving an optimization problem under consideration of fairness loss terms.
-This approach has been adapted and extended by further publications~\cite{gupta2018proxy,morina2019auditing,awasthi2020equalized,mishler2021fairness}.
+This approach has been adapted and extended by further publications~\citep{gupta2018proxy,morina2019auditing,awasthi2020equalized,mishler2021fairness}.

-Woodworth et al.~\cite{woodworth2017learning} showed that this kind of modification can lead to a poor accuracy, for example when the loss function is not strictly convex.
-In addition to constraints during training, they proposed an adaptation of the approach by Hardt et al.~\cite{hardt2016equality}.
+\citet{woodworth2017learning} showed that this kind of modification can lead to a poor accuracy, for example when the loss function is not strictly convex.
+In addition to constraints during training, they proposed an adaptation of the approach by \citet{hardt2016equality}.

-Pleiss et al.~\cite{pleiss2017fairness} split a classifier in two ($h_0$, $h_1$, for the privileged and unprivileged group).
-To balance the false positive and false negative rate of the two classifiers, $h_1$ is adjusted such that with a probability of $\alpha$ the class mean is returned rather than the actual predication.
-Noriega-Campero et al.~\cite{noriega2019active} followed the calibration approach of Pleiss et al.~\cite{pleiss2017fairness}.
+\citet{pleiss2017fairness} split a classifier in two ($h_0$, $h_1$), for the privileged and unprivileged group.
+To balance the false positive and false negative rate of the two classifiers, $h_1$ is adjusted such that with a probability of $\alpha$ the class mean is returned rather than the actual prediction. \citet{noriega2019active} followed the calibration approach of \citet{pleiss2017fairness}.

-Kamiran et al.~\cite{kamiran2010discrimination} modified Decision Tree classifiers by relabeling leaf nodes.
+\citet{kamiran2010discrimination} modified Decision Tree classifiers by relabeling leaf nodes.
 The goal of relabeling was to reduce bias while sacrificing as little accuracy as possible.
-A greedy procedure was followed which iteratively selects the best leaf to relabel (i.e., highest ratio of fairness improvement per accuracy loss).
-Kanamori and Arimura~\cite{kanamori2021fairness} formulated the modification of branching thresholds for Decision Trees as a mixed integer program.
+A greedy procedure was followed which iteratively selects the best leaf to relabel (i.e., highest ratio of fairness improvement per accuracy loss). \citet{kanamori2021fairness} formulated the modification of branching thresholds for Decision Trees as a mixed integer program.

-Kim et al.~\cite{kim2019multiaccuracy} proposed \textit{Multiaccuracy Boost}, a post-processing approach similar to boosting for training classifiers.
+\citet{kim2019multiaccuracy} proposed \textit{Multiaccuracy Boost}, a post-processing approach similar to boosting for training classifiers.
 Given a black-box classifier and a learning algorithm, \textit{Multiaccuracy Boost} iteratively adapts the current classifier based on its predictive performance.